 'Not only does Helen have a hauntingly beautiful voice, rich and velvety, but her pacing and expression are perfect.
-Her reading brought my book to life and magically captured its atmosphere.'
+Her reading of 'The Lodger' brought my book to life and magically captured its atmosphere.'

-I was very fortunate to have Helen Lloyd read my book 'Spero' for Audible books.
+I was very fortunate to have Helen Lloyd read my book 'Spero' for Audible.
 Helen has a marvellous voice, rich and expressive and it conveyed the essence of my story.

 ‘The Bosnians come alive for me in a way I wasn’t fully able to imagine on the page.
 I am impressed by your fluency in shifting from one voice to the next, alternating with the narrator’s.
 It seems to be a very complex interweaving which makes your skills all the more evident, and admirable.’